-Information about significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are included in the following notes:

-a) Revenue recognition:

-The Company uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
-Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
+Information about significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are included in the following notes a) Revenue recognition: The Company uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
+Percentage of completion method accounting register restingted for the progress to the percentage of the progress to the percentage of the perce contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
 Because the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
-When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.

-b) Impairment testing: Investments in subsidiaries and intangible assets are tested for impairment at least annually and when events occur or changes in circumstances indicate that the recoverable amount of the asset or cash generating units to which these pertain is less than its carrying value.
+When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable b) Impairment testing: Investments in subsidiaries and intengible assets are tested for impairment at least annually and when events occur or changes in circumstances indicate that the recoverable amount of the asset or cash generating units to which these pertain is less than its carrying value.
 The recoverable amount of cash generating units is higher of value-in-use and fair value less cost to dispose.
 The calculation of value in use of a cash generating unit involves use of significant estimates and assumptions which includes turnover and earnings multiples, growth rates and net margins used to calculate projected future cash flows, risk-adjusted discount rate, future economic and market conditions.